 Backpacker hostels are everywhere in Australia.
 Obviously in the bigger cities, but also in smaller settlements and in national parks.
 A dorm room will cost you between AU$20 and AU$40 for a bed and you can stay in a private room, with a shared bathroom from AU$55.

 And it even gets better!
 You can camp in Australia for free!
 There are thousands of campsites you can use totally free of charge, which is why they are called free camps.
-Some are situated really nice, next to a lake where you can swim.
+Some are situated in really nice areas that are next to a lake where you can swim.
 Others are as simple as a gravel pit.

 Costs for food and drinks in Australia

 When it comes to food and drinks you can make a lot of choices.
-Do you want to eat in a restaurant every meal or do you not mind to cook yourself?
+Do you want to eat in a restaurant every meal or do you not mind cooking for yourself?
 Eating out can be expensive, but often there are some nice deals.
 But going to the supermarket to buy your own food will always be cheaper!

-There are four main supermarkets in Australia, which are the Aldi, Woolworths, Coles, and IGA.
-Aldi is often cheapest, but with some items absolutely not and their product range is limited.
+There are four main supermarkets in Australia, which include Aldi, Woolworths, Coles, and IGA.
+Aldi is often cheapest, but some items are not available and their product range is limited.
 Woolworths and Coles are supposed to be equal when it comes to price and assortment, but in our experience, Woolworths is slightly cheaper.
 IGA is the most expensive.

 I will give you some examples of Australian supermarket prices: